-- Double Standard: Rape—Sci-Fi / Double Standard Rape: Alien On Male: Curtis being probed by the aliens.
+- Double Standard: Rape, Sci-Fi: Curtis being probed by the aliens.

-- Dream Sue: Dean retells an evening in a bar to Bobby as if he is a romantic Dream Sue, with hints of being a perfect hunter as well.
-The entire setting is glamorized, and a girl just completely swoons over him and showers him with praise, while he insists that he has to do his "duty" of interviewing her because lifes are at stake.
-Sam by contrast is turned into a whiny jerk who simply wants to interrupt Dean and his lover, eventually just descending into whining "Blah Blah Blah".
+- Dream Sue: Dean retells an evening in a bar to Bobby as if he is a romantic Dream Sue, with hints of being a perfect hunter.
+The entire setting is glamorized and a girl completely swoons over him and showers him with praise while he insists that he has to do his "duty" of interviewing her because "lives are at stake".
+Sam, by contrast, is turned into a whiny jerk who simply wants to interrupt Dean and his lover, eventually just descending into whining "Blah Blah Blah".

-- Drowning My Sorrows: Curtis drinks 3 shots while telling Sam and Dean about his abduction.
+- Drowning My Sorrows: Curtis drinks three shots while telling Sam and Dean about his abduction.

-- E = MC Hammer: The chalkboard in the college lecture room behind the round red bed has the alphabet written across the top.
+- E = MC Hammer: The chalkboard in the college lecture room behind the bed has the alphabet written across the top.

-- Expendable Clone: The Trickster creates a duplicaye of himself for the Winchesters to stake.
+- Expendable Clone: The Trickster creates a duplicate of himself for the Winchesters to stake.

 - Faking the Dead: The Trickster lets the hunters think they killed him so they will leave him alone.

-- Femme Fatale / Woman in Black: In Dean's version of the story, the "classy chick" who was not named Starla is a grad student in anthropology and folklore wearing a black cocktail dress and black heels.
+- Femme Fatale: In Dean's version of the story, the "classy chick" who was not named Starla is a grad student in anthropology and folklore wearing a black cocktail dress and black heels.